 - Should I hire more employees?
 If so, how much can I afford to pay them?

 - Where should I invest my marketing dollars?

 - Do I have enough cash to make payroll?

 Service businesses and nonprofit organizations which make money on other people’s time can benefit by having the answers to these questions.
 The reality is that a traditional bookkeeper will never be able to provide this type of in-depth knowledge.
-A business owner needs management reporting to confidently answer these questions and make strategic decisions which impact profitability.
+A business owner needs management reporting to confidently answer these questions and make strategic decisions that impact profitability.

 At GrowthForce, we go beyond just bookkeeping and accounting.
 We provide critical oversight and account management to ensure the proper implementation of policies, procedures and systems, and the accurate production of financial and management reports.

-GrowthForce provides outsourced bookkeeping, accounting and controller services for growing businesses and nonprofits.
-GrowthForce combines advanced QuickBooks accounting system design with a fractional share of a full- service accounting department including a U.S. based, dedicated team of bookkeepers, accountants and controllers.
+GrowthForce provides outsourced bookkeeping, accounting, and controller services for growing businesses and nonprofits.
+GrowthForce combines advanced QuickBooks accounting system design with a fractional share of a full-service accounting department including a U.S.-based, dedicated team of bookkeepers, accountants, and controllers.
 Our customized management reporting and KPIs help small businesses and organizations drive performance and profitability through data-driven decisions.